Rescue process

 Even with thorough foster notes and a detailed application process, some things only become clear once your dog is living with you:

-This isn't a reason not to adopt — it's a reason to prepare with a plan, not just an expectation.
+This isn't a reason not to adopt — it's a reason to prepare with a plan and realistic expectations, not just optimism.

 Free — sent to your inbox